Maamoul are tender, buttery cookies with a sweet fruit filling. Make this recipe for date-filled semolina cookies to celebrate the holidays!

-- 1 tbsp orange water or rose water
+- 1 tablespoon orange water or rose water

 - ¾ lb Medjool dates

-- 1 tbsp orange water or rose water
+- 1 tablespoon orange water or rose water

 - Stir the sugar, water and orange water in a small saucepan over medium heat until you get a rolling boil.
 Boil 1 minute and turn off heat.
 Set aside to cool 5 minutes.